Your holiday is protected

 a) you tell us that you would like to accept our written or verbal quotation; and

 b) you pay us a deposit.
 Our standard deposit is £200.00 per person if you make an individual or group booking, although we reserve the right to apply a deposit of 25% of the whole holiday cost for some tailor made packages and for holidays which include a substantial amount of travel by Hurtigruten, but we will inform you of this prior to booking.
 Certain non-refundable flights will also be payable for in full at the same time as our standard deposit and again you will be informed of this at the time of booking.
 If you are booking within 60 days of departure, full payment is due at the time of booking).
-We accept payment by cheque, debit/credit card (in line with most operators we will make a charge of 2% for balances paid by credit card but not for deposit payments) and by bank transfer (our account details are: Account name: Roy Taber Ltd. Account number: 11051550.
+We accept payment by cheque, debit/credit card and by bank transfer (our account details are: Account name: Roy Taber Ltd. Account number: 11051550.
 Sort code: 05-03-03.
 For security reasons please DO NOT email your credit/debit card details but telephone our offices on 01274 875199 and provide these details by phone.
 We do not store card details digitally; and

 c) we issue you with a booking confirmation.
 We reserve the right to return your deposit and decline to issue a confirmation at our absolute discretion.
 A bindingc ontract will come into existence between you and us as soon as we have issued you with a booking confirmation that will confirm the details of your booking and will be sent to you or your travel agent.
 If your confirmed arrangements include aflight, we (or if you booked via an authorised agent of ours, that agent) will issue you with an ATOL Certificate and a confirmation.
 Upon receipt, if you believe that any details on the ATOL Certificate or confirmation or any other document are wrong you must advise us immediately.
 Upon receipt, if you believe that any details on the ATOL Certificate, confirmation (or anyother document) are wrong you must advise us immediately as changes can not be made later and it may harm your rights if we are not notified of any inaccuracies in any document within ten days of our sending it out (five days for tickets).
 The balance of the cost of your arrangements (including any applicable surcharge) is due not less than 60 days prior to scheduled departure.
 If we do not receive this balance in full and on time, we reserve the right to treat your booking as cancelled by you in which case the cancellation charges set out in clause 8 below will become payable.
 In the case of all our bookings, all monies that you pay to one of our authorised travel agents for your arrangements with us will be held by that agent on our behalf until they are paid to us or refunded to you.
 In the case of international payments you must ensure that the full GBP Sterling amount is received by us after all bank charges have been levied.